hyperledger/fabric-ca/README.md

 Run the following command to start fabric-ca server:

 ```
-# fabric-ca server start -config ../testdata/server-config.json
+#./fabric-ca-server start
 ```

 It is now listening on localhost port 7054.

-You can customize your fabric-ca config file at `../testdata/server-config.json`.
+You can customize your fabric-ca config file at `$HOME/fabric-ca-server-config.yaml`.
 For example, if you want to disable authentication, you can do so by setting `authentication` to `false`.
 This prevents the fabric-ca server from looking at the authorization header.
 Auhentication is added by fabric-ca since CFSSL does not perform authentication.
 A standard HTTP